fHDHR/fHDHR_Docs/docs/plugins.md

 # Plugins

 There are several plugin types for fHDHR.
 See below for details regarding what each type is.
+_**Note**: if you wish to use fHDHR with Plex you will need `fHDHR_plugin_interface_hdhr`, as it allows fHDHR to masquerade as an HDHomeRun device (so Plex can understand it)._

 ## Origins

 Look [here](https://github.com/fHDHR) for plugins that start with "fHDHR_plugin_origin_".

 An Origin plugin is where we are streaming video from.
 It provides fHDHR with a channel listing, and how to connect to a service to stream from.
-Some Origin plugins will provide EPG data, those that don't will have blocks of empty timeslot data created.
+Some Origin plugins will provide EPG data.
+Those that don't will have blocks of empty timeslot data created.
-Some Origin Plugins will provide an added webpage to the webUI.
+Some Origin Plugins will also provide an added webpage to the webUI.
 Without an Origin plugin installed, fHDHR really cannot do much of anything.

 ## Interface Plugins